 “These sort of interviews remind me of Cannes.
 You go from table to table, and you’re just talking the whole time.
 This is good.
 I like it,” Laura Harring says when she arrived at my table, while she was in Brussels, anno 2007 to attend the Brussels International Fantastic Film Festival, back then organized at the Tour & Taxis building.
 She is well known for her performance in David Lynch’s cult film “Mulholland Dr.” (2001), a surrealist dreamscape in the form of a Hollywood film noir, opposite Naomi Watts and Justin Theroux; later, she worked twice more with Lynch in “Rabbits” (2002) and “Island Empire” (2006).
 When I met her, she had just finished Mike Newell’s “Love in the Time of Cholera” and was moving on from one project to another, playing leading and supporting roles in features and TV movies.

 Visiting Brussels at the Brussels International Fantastic Film Festival in 2007, she gladly looked back at this exciting period and didn’t mind looking ahead to see what’s in store for the near future.

 Ms. Harring, can you tell us something about the films you get to see here at the Festival in Brussels?
 Do you enjoy them?

 Well, there are quite a bit of foreign-language films that I don’t get because there are no English subtitles.
 I can hear the audience laugh, or they get scared, but everybody seems to enjoy it a lot.
 People here are very polite.
 If a film is bad, they’re still respectful.
 It’s a very different audience interaction here, one I’ve never experienced before.
 It makes watching these films even more fun, even though at times I don’t understand what they say.
 In Cannes, you might get booed, and that’s quite something else.

 That’s pretty rude, isn’t it?
-There’s a whole team involved in the process of the making of a film, the entire cast and crew, they all worked on it for months, and they get booed?
+There’s a whole team involved in the process of the making of a film, the cast, and crew, they all worked on it for months, and they get booed?